 Vision Screening: A vision reading of 20/40 with both eyes is required to pass the vision screening.
 If you fail to meet this standard with or without glasses, you may be required to obtain a vision statement from your eye specialist.
 If you wear contact lenses or glasses during the vision screening, you will be required to wear them at all times while driving.
 A vision reading of worse than 20/40 (best possible correction) in one eye will result in the CDL driver being restricted to intrastate driving only.

 Skills Test: A skills test will consist of a vehicle pre-trip inspection, a basic control skills test and an over-the-road skills test.
 Skills tests are conducted by appointment only after the successful completion of all applicable written tests.
 The State of Wyoming does not furnish vehicles for the skills testing process.
 Vehicles for testing must be driven to the test site by a person who holds a valid driver’s license for the class and type of vehicle used for testing.

 Applicants are required to furnish vehicles for their skills test that are representative of the class of license for which they are applying.
+If the vehicle or combination vehicle is a tank vehicle you MUST have an N endorsement on your CLP.
+If the tank vehicle previously contained hazardous materials you MUST have a letter in-hand stating the tank vehicle has been purged of all residue.
 However skills tests will not be conducted in a loaded commercial vehicle.
+Simulated weight is the only thing allowed in trailer.
 Additionally, placarded vehicles are not allowed to be used for skills testing.